Deta-Cold/delta-firmware/core/src/apps/cardano/README.md

 Note that including `inline_datum` and/or `reference_script` requires using the `MAP_BABBAGE` (also known as post-Alonzo) output serialization format introduced in the Babbage era.

 When one wants to spend funds from a Plutus script address (which is possible only in the Plutus signing mode), they have to attach the Plutus script body as well as the datum referenced in the UTXO (if they did not utilize `inline_datum` and `reference_script` with `reference_inputs`).
 A redeemer must be provided too.
-These items are outside the transaction body which is signed by Trezor, so their hash is included in the transaction body as `script_data_hash`.
+These items are outside the transaction body which is signed by detahard, so their hash is included in the transaction body as `script_data_hash`.

 ### Level of details ("Show All"/"Show Simple")